-- By signing this document, the student and the student's parent/guardian acknowledge that they have received a copy of SCS's Chromebook Care and Use Guidelines and that they will comply at all times with the specifications in that document, as well as any additional rules or guidelines regarding care and maintenance of the Chromebook. - Under no circumstances will the student install or permit to be installed on the Chromebook any hardware, software, drivers, or other programs or devices without the advance written approval of the principal or his designee.
-Under no circumstances will the student delete, uninstall, or attempt to circumvent any hardware, software, drivers, filters, or other programs or devices installed on the Chromebook by SCS. - The Chromebook may be inspected at any time by SCS officials, with or without prior notice, either in person or remotely via the internet or network connections, for purposes of maintenance and/or to monitor the student's use of the Chromebook (including any email communications and internet activities) to determine whether the student is complying with the terms and conditions set forth or described in this document.
+Students will not add stickers to or draw on the chromebook or case.
+Parents will be responsible for the total cost of the chromebook if the chromebook has been altered.
+Payment will be made to "Lexicon."
+Under no circumstances will the student install or permit to be installed on the Chromebook any hardware, software, drivers, or other programs or devices without the advance written approval of the principal or his designee.
+Under no circumstances will the student delete, uninstall, or attempt to circumvent any hardware, software, drivers, filters, or other programs or devices installed on the Chromebook by SCS.

+• The Chromebook may be inspected at any time by SCS officials, with or without prior notice, either in person or remotely via the internet or network connections, for purposes of maintenance and/or to monitor the student's use of the Chromebook (including any email communications and internet activities) to determine whether the student is complying with the terms and conditions set forth or described in this document.
 By signing this document, the student and parent/guardian acknowledge that they have no reasonable expectation of privacy to any data or information of any kind contained on the Chromebook, which shall at all times remain SCS property and which is intended to be used only for school purposes.
 The student and the student's parent/guardian further acknowledge that if any such inspection reveals evidence that the student has violated the Code of Student Conduct or any criminal law, such evidence may be used in support of a disciplinary action against the student and/or shared with law enforcement.